mercmobily/writeups/polymer/PolimerGuide.md

 The `count` property of the element will be set to (numeral) 10.
 Note that casting happens thanks to the defined type (`Number`) in the `properties` object.

-**HTML attributes are constantly reflected on the element's declared properties**.So, doing:
+**HTML attributes are constantly reflected on the element's declared properties**.
+So, doing:

     myElement.setAttribute('count', 20 );